bobzurad/ionic-twitter-test/README.md

 * Follow Simon Reimler's instructions in his article [here](http://devdactic.com/twitter-rest-api-angularjs/)

 Note: In this project, I've removed my Consumer Secret from app.js

 Note: ngTwitter can't authenticate with a web browser on your local machine.
 You must run the application in an emulator or deploy it to a device.

+Note: See more about the sources for [ng-twitter](https://github.com/saimon24/ng-twitter) and [ng-cordova](https://github.com/driftyco/ng-cordova/)